 If there are several people on the shuttle, you’ll be stopping to drop off people along the way, and it takes a lot longer than if you opt for the private shuttle.
 You could wait to book this at the airport or book online in advance.
 It’s $42 one-way or $84 round-trip.

 Because there is no incentive to book roundtrip, I would book a oneway first, and then if everything is great, just book the way back online when in Mexico.
-If you are traveling as a couple it is only $7 more to book a private roundtrip car, this is a no-brainer to us as you won’t be stopping at other hotels.
-You’ll go straight to & from your hotel which means more vacation time.
+If you are traveling as a couple, it is only $7 more to book a private roundtrip car.
+This is a no-brainer to us as you won’t be stopping at other hotels.
+You’ll go straight to & from your hotel, which means more vacation time.
 Book a private car online here.

 Bus from Cancun Airport to Tulum – ADO Bus

 If you aren’t in a hurry and want to save money, then the ADO bus from Cancun airport to Tulum is your best bet.
-On our first trip to Tulum when looking at how to get from Cancun Airport to Tulum we thought our only option was an expensive taxi or airport shuttle.
+On our first trip to Tulum, when looking at how to get from Cancun Airport to Tulum, we thought our only option was an expensive taxi or airport shuttle.
 Thankfully we were wrong and found a much cheaper option.